phoenixlabsresearch/spark-docs/periphery-contracts/uiincentivedataproviderv3.md

 ## UiIncentiveDataProviderV3

 Contract that returns an array of all reserve incentives or user claimable rewards within a particular market, used by the [Spark Protocol Interface](https://github.com/spark-protocol/interface/) to display incentives data.
-Compatible with both V2 and V3 of the Spark Protocol.

 The [Spark Protocol Utilities SDK](https://github.com/spark-protocol//spark-protocol-utilities#data-formatting-methods) includes an interface to make calls to this contract, and functions to format the response for frontend use-cases.